Skip to content

 1. Other attachments when applicable (Upload as separate attachments) :

-1. International Engagements Disclosre form.
+1. International Engagements Disclosure form.
 To fulfill the federal government's expectations of institutions receiving federal research funding, UCM must ensure that all Senior/Key Personnel provide complete and accurate information about their international engagements.
 This obligation extends to federal proposals, including subaward proposals where a federal agency serves as the primary sponsor (collectively referred to as federal proposals).
 Complying with these federal agency disclosure requirements is crucial for UCM to maintain eligibility for federal research funding.
 Any personnel considered "Senior/Key Personnel" (including PIs) must complete this form.

 2. IDC policy exception request.
-Required when a sponsor's policy restricts IDC recovery and the allowable rate is different than the campus federally negotiated rate.
+Required when a sponsor's policy restricts IDC recovery and the allowable rate is different than the campus's federally negotiated rate.
 An IDC policy exception request is required for California State agencies whose rate deviates from the UCOP website's rate.
 The request for a waiver needs to include the information outlined under UCOP Guidance #306.

 3. Exceptional PI status request or approval.
 Required when the proposed PI does not meet the University’s definition of Principal Investigator.

 4. Subaward documents.
 Required when the proposed project includes subcontractors.
-Required documents include Subrecipient Commitment Form, the scope of work, detailed budget and budget justification, and any other required documentation for submission.
+Required documents include the Subrecipient Commitment Form, the scope of work, detailed budget and budget justification, and any other required documentation for submission.

 5. Vendor commitment letter.
 Required when the proposed project includes work completed by an external vendor (including consultants and contractors).
 The letter should briefly describe the work to be performed and should include a charge rate and/or total dollar commitment.
 The letter should be signed by a vendor representative.

-6. Cost share back up documentation.
+6. Cost share backup documentation.
 Required when the proposed project includes any type of cost-share commitment.
 Cost-share letters should clearly state the total commitment ($) and the funding source (FAU).
 Letters must be signed by the person authorized to commit (generally school deans and ORU directors).

 7. Equipment quotes.
 Required when the proposed project includes equipment expenditures.
 Formal quotes from suppliers are preferred (and sometimes required by sponsors), but internet quotes can sometimes be substituted.